my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

     -   Mirror when exiting.
 -   London Rd
     -   There is one Zebra Crossing before Co-op.
 It usually has heavy traffic with blocked view.
 You can't see clearly if there are people waiting to cross.
-    -   You have to cross at <span style='color:chartreuse'>1st gear</span> and stop to make sure no one is crossing.
+    -   You have to cross at <span style='color:#32CD32'>1st gear</span> and stop to make sure no one is crossing.
 -   镜子的调整
-    -   two wing mirrors should be identical, be able to see the most of the <span style='color:chartreuse'>front door handle</span>, not the whole of it.
+    -   two wing mirrors should be identical, be able to see the most of the <span style='color:#32CD32'>front door handle</span>, not the whole of it.